dfinity/ICRC-1/Charters.md

   * Did not deal with batch approval and transfer_from
 * Austin walks us through the [ICRC-4 draft](https://github.com/skilesare/ICRC/blob/main/ICRCs/ICRC-4/ICRC-4.md)
   * `icrc_4transfer_batch` method
-    * Memo and creation timstamp at the top level only
+    * Memo and creation timestamp at the top level only
       * Used for deduplication
       * In non-batch regular implementation: Deduping representation independent hash of each user-provided tx
       * For batch: different: use representation independent hash of all BatchTransferArgs, not of timestamp and memo and other batch-level data; would be lots of extra work to include this also; logic of non-batch tx cannot be reused fully
-    * Bogdan wonders why the memo and timestamp is not in every tx, but only the batch; creationt timestamop might be shared even, but memo should not
+    * Bogdan wonders why the memo and timestamp is not in every tx, but only the batch; creation timestamp might be shared even, but memo should not
       * With archive canisters, space should not be that much a limiting factor
       * Thinks Austin's proposal is harder to implement than it needs to be because of not exactly reusing all non-batch logic, but being required to implement something extra
       * If atomic objects we care about are tx, and batching is just a mechanism to transport them to the ledger, would be easier to not make those optimizations